Elizabeth Warren calls to break up Facebook, Google and Amazon

 "Twenty-five years ago, Facebook, Google, and Amazon didn’t exist.
 Now they are among the most valuable and well-known companies in the world," Warren wrote in a post on the blogging platform Medium.
 "It’s a great story — but also one that highlights why the government must break up monopolies and promote competitive markets."

-Warren's call also comes as Democrats have begun to plan for increased oversight of tech companies after winning control of the House in the 2018 U.S. midterm elections.
+Warren's call also comes as Democrats have begun to plan for increased oversight of tech companies after taking control of the House.
 On Wednesday, House and Senate Democrats introduced legislation to establish strong net neutrality protections that would look to prevent major service providers from using their power to manipulate how users experience the internet.

 Few Democrats, however, have actively called to break up tech companies, as Warren did on Friday.

-Note: CORRECTION (March, 8, 2019, 11:08 a.m.
-ET): A previous version of this article misspelled the last name of Yelp's vice president of government relations.
-He is Luther Lowe, not Low.